BartoszTyl/f1_parquet_dashboard_old/README.md

 ## 📄 License

 MIT License – feel free to use, adapt, and expand this project.
+Credit required.